ranjankumar-gh/building-real-world-agentic-ai-systems-with-langgraph-codebase/module-01/README.md

 - "What's the weather in Tokyo?" → Uses get_weather tool (works with local weather service)
 - "Send an email to mail@ranjankumar.in" → Uses send_email tool (simulated)

+### agent_v2.py

+An intelligent agent that builds upon agent_v1 with enhanced capabilities including conversation memory and explicit reasoning.

+**Key Features:**

+1. **Conversation Memory** - Maintains conversation history across multiple turns
+2. **Explicit Reasoning** - Explains why it's using tools before executing them
+3. **Contextual Understanding** - Uses previous conversation context to understand references
+4. **Structured Output** - Returns detailed response including reasoning and actions taken

+**Available Tools:**
+- Same as agent_v1: calculator, get_weather, send_email

+**How it works:**
+- Maintains conversation history throughout the session
+- Provides reasoning for actions before executing tools
+- Returns a structured dictionary with:
+  - `response`: The agent's final answer
+  - `reasoning`: Explanation of the agent's thought process
+  - `actions`: List of tools used with inputs and outputs
+  - `conversation_history`: Full conversation context

+**Example multi-turn conversation:**
+1. User: "My name is Alice and I'm planning a trip to Tokyo"
+   - Agent remembers the name and destination
+2. User: "What's the weather there?"
+   - Agent understands "there" refers to Tokyo from context
+   - Calls weather tool and provides forecast
+3. User: "What was my name again?"
+   - Agent retrieves "Alice" from conversation history

 ### weather_api.py

 A local FastAPI service that provides mock weather data.